AustinBH/my-trails-backend/README.md

 # My Trails Backend

 This API is used for a trail finder app.
 Images are integrated with AWS S3 to allow users to upload their own hiking images.
 This API will respond to calls from the My Trails app frontend but will not allow requests from other sources.

-As the application is not yet hosted the example routes will be localhost variants.
-Once I have hosted the full app, I will be sure to update the routes
+The API is currently hosted at: https://my-trails-backend.herokuapp.com

 ![](https://media.giphy.com/media/l0G17xIGgcy5Kdwha/giphy.gif)